 Spontaneous cracking is an occupational (although rare) hazard of many double-glazed windows – particularly those at the cheaper end of the market.
 At any time of year, a window might suddenly decide to collapse inward, causing an unsightly (and heat-inefficient) shatter effect.

 What causes this peculiar phenomenon to occur?
-While it might seem like the window cracked on its own, there is always an underlying reason at play.
+While it might seem like the window cracked for no reason, there is always an underlying cause at play.
 In this article, we’ll shed some light on the subject.

 How does double glazing work?